naveens-github/java8/functionalInterface.md

 1. negate(): we can make negative statement of p1, i.e, check the given number is not 10.
 2. and(): p1.and(p2)
 3. or(): p1.or(p2)

+### Function:
+* This is same as the Predicate functionalInterface, but it will return any value.
+This is not like Predicate(returning True, False).
+* It has one abstract method i.e, apply() method.
+* Below is the function representation, where T is an input parameter and R is a return type.
+Interface Function<T, R> {
+R apply(T t);
+}